TheHiddenLoop/TheHiddenLoop/README.md

 <div align="center">

   ### 🚀 "Code is like humor.
-When you have to explain it, it's bad." - Cory House
+When you have to explain it, its bad." - Cory House

   **Thanks for stopping by!
 Let's build something amazing together! 💫**